Pomax/socketless/docs/HOWTO.md

 ```

 Mirroring the server, clients have a special `this.server` that can be used to call server functions as if they were local calls in any function outside of the constructor.

+And of course, the same rules for keeping functions and properties off the network apply to clients.

 ## WebClients